 We've talked about this a lot elsewhere, but reconciling expenses is costly and time-consuming.
 And if you're going to be creating dozens on virtual cards for online payments, this just leads to more moving parts.
 That means more ways in which things can go wrong at tax time.

 A good spend management tool will not only issue you virtual cards, but also track every payment made within its own platform.
 So you're not relying on your staff to report every payment, and your finance team has a full record of how the money has been spent.

 Require authorization for certain payments

 Suppose you want to give employees autonomy and flexibility, but only up to a point.
 In this case, it's nice to give them access to virtual cards, but with certain conditions or limits in place.

-The most simple option is just to require authorisation before the payment can go through.
+The most simple option is just to require authorization before the payment can go through.
 The team member sets up the payment, creates the card, and then you get a notification to approve (or deny) it before it can be executed.
 Good tools let you do this through the central dashboard, and you can give this authority to team leaders and managers.

 These same tools also let you add more customisation.
-For example, your Head of Sales may be authorised to spend up to £150 without approval, whereas a regular salesperson may only have access to £100.
+For example, your Head of Sales may be authorized to spend up to £150 without approval, whereas a regular salesperson may only have access to £100.
 And in either case, if they want to go over these limits, they'll need someone higher up to confirm.